 Gerri’s preferred area of practice is criminal defence, and she has represented clients charged with offences ranging from Impaired Driving to First Degree Murder.
-She appears regularly in the Manitoba Provincial Court, as well as the Manitoba Court of Queen’s Bench and the Manitoba Court of Appeal.
+She appears regularly in the Manitoba Provincial Court, as well as the Manitoba Court of King’s Bench and the Manitoba Court of Appeal.

 Gerri also practices in the areas of civil litigation and administrative law.
 In this capacity she has appeared before various Administrative Tribunals including the License Suspension Appeal Board, The Residential Tenancies Commission, the City of Winnipeg Municipal Council, and the Driver Improvement and Control Section.

 Gerri is appointed a member of the Advisory Committee for a period of two years effective November 22, 2018.

 Gary Robinson graduated from the University of Winnipeg in 1991 with a BA.
 He graduated from Robson Hall law school at the University of Manitoba in 1996.
 He articled with Legal Aid Manitoba in Winnipeg and was called to the bar in 1997.
 Gary has practised mainly criminal law since then.